-Join Mike Chapple for an in-depth discussion in this video Social engineering, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Social engineering, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Digital threats aren't the only issue facing information security professionals seeking to protect their organizations.
 Some of the most dangerous risks come from the human side of social engineering.
 These are also some of the hardest threats to protect against.
 Social engineering attacks use psychological tricks to manipulate people into performing an action or divulging sensitive information that undermines the organization's security.
 For example, an attacker posing as a help desk technician might use social engineering to trick a user into revealing his or her password over the telephone.